A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-43323 Overview

 CVE-2025-43323 is an information disclosure vulnerability affecting multiple Apple operating systems.
-The flaw stems from insufficient entitlement validation, allowing an installed app to fingerprint the user.
-Apple addressed the issue by adding additional entitlement checks across its OS lineup.
-The vulnerability is classified under [CWE-200] (Exposure of Sensitive Information to an Unauthorized Actor) and impacts iOS, iPadOS, macOS Tahoe, tvOS, visionOS, and watchOS.
-Fixed releases ship in iOS 26, iPadOS 26, macOS Tahoe 26, tvOS 26, visionOS 26, and watchOS 26.
+The flaw stems from insufficient entitlement checks, allowing an installed application to fingerprint the user.
+Apple addressed the issue by adding additional entitlement validation in iOS 26, iPadOS 26, macOS Tahoe 26, tvOS 26, visionOS 26, and watchOS 26.
+The vulnerability is classified as [CWE-200] Information Exposure and carries a CVSS score of 8.1.

 Critical Impact